-This events all helped this democratic ideal come closer.
+These events all helped this democratic ideal come closer.

 Through the reforms of Solon, Cleisthenes and Pericles, Athenian citizens were given a direct say in the running of the legislative body.
-Many positions were chosen by ‘random lot’ – considered fairest way of avoiding privilege.
+Many positions were chosen by ‘random lot’ – considered the fairest way of avoiding privilege.
 Democracy was direct, with citizens voting on decisions directly.
-Although small scale and limited to male Athenian citizens, it is considered one of the earliest forms of direct participatory democracy in the ancient world.
+Although small-scale and limited to male Athenian citizens, it is considered one of the earliest forms of direct participatory democracy in the ancient world.

 Political writings of Aristotle (384BC – 322BC) Inspired by his tutor Plato (and his teacher Socrates), Aristotle wrote extensively on different forms of government, including democracy.
 Although Aristotle wasn’t 100% committed to democracy, his writings were very influential and helped to cement the idea of democracy.

 Magna Carta 1215.
 In 1215 King John of England wielded absolute power.
-A group of barons were unhappy and made the King sign a charter which in theory limited the constitutional power of the King and gave powerful barons a say in legislation and taxation.
+A group of barons were unhappy and made the King sign a charter which, in theory, limited the constitutional power of the King and gave powerful barons a say in legislation and taxation.
 The Magna Carta was far from creating a democracy, but it was very significant for ending the rule of absolute monarchs and had the seeds of parliamentarian government.

-American Constitution (1787) In the aftermath of the American revolution, the Founding Fathers of America wished to create a new democratic society, based on democratic principles of ‘one man one vote’.
+American Constitution (1787) In the aftermath of the American Revolution, the Founding Fathers of America wished to create a new democratic society, based on democratic principles of ‘one man one vote’.
 The new women and slaves.
-But, it was an early statement of democratic principles and over the next centuries the vote was extended to all adults.
+But, it was an early statement of democratic principles, and over the next centuries, the vote was extended to all adults.

-French revolution (1787 – 1799) The French revolution overthrew the absolute monarch of France.
+French Revolution (1787 – 1799) The French revolution overthrew the absolute monarch of France.
 The ideals of the French revolution hoped to restore power and wealth to the whole of society and end the great inequality of the previous government.
 In the short term, the French revolution didn’t create a democracy, but it changed attitudes throughout the world.
 The threat of revolution was a factor in encouraging European states to devolve power and contemplate greater democracy.

 The English civil war had temporarily removed the monarch in place of parliamentarian rule.
-When William of Orange came to take the throne.
-Parliament drafted a bill of rights, constitutionally limiting the power of the king.
+When William of Orange came to take the throne, Parliament drafted a bill of rights, constitutionally limiting the power of the king.